Programs & Curriculum

 Job Exploration Program

-Through this program, Guild members have the opportunity to strengthen their professional development skills, explore various fields of work to discover their interests, and may even participate in unpaid internships with various local organizations.
+Through this program, Guild members have the opportunity to strengthen their professional skills, explore various fields of work to discover their interests, and may even participate in unpaid internships with various local organizations.

 The Guild is in the process of becoming a Supported Employment vendor to further our mission of engaging Guild members in work and community.